pp-pwr/AdvertBoard-Backend/README.md

 # AdvertBoard Backend

-Backend of the AdvertBoard application
+Backend of the AdvertBoard application.
+The core functionalities of the application revolve around OAuth2, CRUD operations on adverts, administrator panel and users.

 ## Path prefix to all queries
 ```